-Now that you know the basics to get dressed, you need to know the Kimono Rules.
-Yes, there is a list of rules concerning the kimono once you are wearing this traditional Japanese wear.
+Even putting on a Japanese kimono properly can be a difficult, but the challenge doesn’t stop there!
+There is a list of rules concerning the kimono once you are wearing this traditional Japanese wear.
 That being said, these rules have become more like guidelines nowadays, making way for creative freedom.
 If you do want to know and follow them you can study Kitsuke, the art of kimono dressing.

 Once you know the basics, let’s get into the rules of wearing a kimono!
-We won’t list all the rules, but here are some useful pointers on how to wear the kimono correctly.
+We won’t list them all, but here are some useful pointers on how to wear the kimono correctly.

 Kimono Rule #1: Left over Right

 For both the nagajuban (kimono underwear) and the kimono there is one important rule.
 Always wear the left side over the right side.
 Only dead people have their kimono worn right over left.
 So unless you are at your own funeral, remember this basic but important rule for wearing a kimono!
 A useful and amuzing memory aid for this rule is the phrase “leftover rice”.

 The collar of your kimono needs to be firm and show the back of your neck.
 There should be an opening of about a fist-and-a-half in width.
 Young people are supposed to show of their neck and keep their collar in the front high and tight.
 Older women show less of their back and their front collar is lower and more rounded.